LCapy/ICU-Validator/README.md

 ## Features

+- Validates the contents of the `.xlf` files, including ICU rules.
 - Removes comments from `.xlf` files within WSXZ packages.
-- Validates the contents of the `.xlf` files.
 - Provides a report of errors and modifications.
 - Allows downloading modified packages and validation reports.